 The bankruptcy of Lehman Brothers almost killed Neuberger Berman.
 Can the company succeed now by embracing Lehman's global ambitions?

 FORTUNE -- The asset management business isn't the bastion of stability it used to be.
 Long known for oh-so-reliable fees and enviable profit margins, traditional equity managers have seen clients stampede to alternatives as the stock market stalled for a decade.
-They've lost customers to everything from low-cost ETFs to emerging-markets funds, MOREScott Cendrowski, writer-reporter - Sep 26, 2012 5:00 AM ET
+They've lost customers to everything from low-cost ETFs to emerging-markets funds, MOREScott Cendrowski, writer - Sep 26, 2012 5:00 AM ET